 Who We Are:

-We are a select group of “high-ability” undergraduate students committed to CCSJ’s Five Pillars.
+We are a select group of "high-ability" full-time, undergraduate students committed to CCSJ's Five Pillars.
 Our patron saint, St. Gaspar, fought against all odds to educate and inspire people on the margins of society.
 In all senses of the word, he was a teacher and a dreamer.
 As students, our ultimate focus is on doing justice in the world, and having as much meaningful fun as we can along the way.

 Who We Are Not:

 If you've ever been near an "AP" class in high school, you know they do more, earlier, faster.
 That's not us.
 Instead, we focus on Leadership, Initiative, and Curiosity.
 We are a group of individuals pursuing qualities not test scores.

 Rewards and Responsibilities:

 Students in the program perform at least ten hours of service in the community each semester, with an eye toward building a professional portfolio of experiences.
 They also take GENL 290 H, The Honors Seminar, a place where we have guest speakers, focus on current problems, and plot to slowly take over the world.
 Students in the program receive a broad range of opportunities including: scholarships, international travel, community engagement, networking, academic challenge, and leadership.

 Submit the online statement of interest form.
 Students who submit the online statement of interest form between December 2 and August 1 will be considered for admittance to the Honors Learning Community in the fall semester.
 Students who submit the online statement of interest form between August 2 and December 1 will be considered for admittance to the Honors Learning Community in the spring semester.